Key points:

 Afford Anything is an ideal listen if you’re looking to improve your financial decision-making, avoid lifestyle creep, and shift your habits in sustainable ways.
 You’re welcome to tune into new episodes on Tuesdays and Fridays — like this masterclass from James Clear on Building AWESOME Habits.

-BiggerPockets Money Podcast: Best for Thought Leadership
+Why Is BiggerPockets Money Best for FIRE Strategies?

 If you want to learn from the smartest minds in personal finance, BiggerPockets Money Podcast is an easy choice.
 Hosts Mindy Jensen and Scott Trench bring on guests from all walks of life — early retirees, financial advisors, entrepreneurs, and more — to share their stories, strategies, and lessons learned.